DominicMonares/spp-extras/README.md

 # Warnings & Limitations:
   - Account-Wide data transfers are irreversible, making a backup of your game save/database through the SPP Classics launcher before running any transfers is **STRONGLY** recommended
-  - Your characters must be logged out before transferring in order to work properly
+  - Your characters must be logged out before running transfers for them to work properly
   - Transfers only work on characters that have logged in at least once since being created
   - If your alts are logged in as bots, any achievement progress they make will count toward shared progress
-  - Mounts that are above a character's riding skill level are not given to that character on transfer, you will need to re-run the transfer once they have the appropriate riding skill to share those mounts with them
+  - Mounts that are above a character's riding skill level are not given to that character on transfer, you will need to re-run the transfer once they have the appropriate riding skill to transfer those mounts to them
   - Retrieving achievement item rewards from your characters' mail boxes immediately after transfer is **strongly** recommended, in order to reduce the risk of mail being lost
-  - Due to how the following achievement chains track progress, in-game progress counters for them do not update properly when new progress is earned and won't reflect the true total until after the tool is run:
+  - Due to how the following achievement chains track progress, in-game progress counters for them do not update properly when new progress is earned and won't reflect the true total until after the transfer is run:
     - Quests Complete (50 - 3,000)
     - Honorable Kills (100 - 100,000)
   - Deleting a character will remove most of their progress from your account-wide achievement progress
     - If you want to delete a character to make space, but want to keep their account-wide progress, I recommend creating a second account and moving that character to the second account using an editor like HeidiSQL
-      - Get the newly created account ID from wotlkrealmd > account
+      - Get the newly created account ID from classicrealmd/tbcrealmd/wotlkrealmd > account
-      - Find the character you planned to delete in wotlkcharacters > characters
+      - Find the character you planned to delete in classiccharacters/tbccharacters/wotlkcharacters > characters
       - Change their current account ID to the newly created account ID

 # Installation